Megatrends: Powering a new automation age

 What’s driving this trend?
 First, changing demographics.
 In the years ahead, automation will become a matter of necessity as shrinking working-age populations around the world drive companies to rely more on AI, machine learning, and robotics to stay productive.

-Another factor: lower costs of creating and applying the underlying technologies that power automation.
-Associated computing costs have fallen dramatically, helped by advances in hardware and software.
+Another factor: declines in cost and accelerating developments in technologies that power automation—including the recent breakthroughs in generative AI programs capable of having human-like conversations, creating articles, and even editing computer code.
 Now, after years of saving, many companies are primed to begin deploying capital into these technologies.

 Morgan Stanley Wealth Management’s Global Investment Office believes these trends are creating exciting new opportunities for investors, tied to both the companies enabling automation as well as those harnessing its power to maintain a competitive advantage.
 Here’s a closer look at the key factors driving this technology megatrend and how investors may benefit.